Serg-Luka/STIG-Account-Authentication-Hardening/README.md

 **Why remediate?**
 If Remote Desktop doesn’t always prompt for a password, attackers could connect using cached or saved credentials, increasing the risk of unauthorised access.

+**Real-world example:**
+In some ransomware campaigns, attackers gained access to systems through Remote Desktop by exploiting saved credentials left behind on shared or previously compromised machines.
+By disabling automatic logon and enforcing a password prompt, organisations can add a critical layer of protection against such lateral movement.

+---

 <a id="31-remediating-wn10-cc-000280"></a>
 ### 3.1 Remediating WN10-CC-000280